 Almonds are excellent in lowering cholesterol levels.
 This, according to an American Journal of Clinical Nutrition study conducted in 1994.
 The study found that replacing saturated fats with almonds reduces the level of LDL (bad cholesterol).

 In a Journal of Nutrition study published in 2017, researchers found that people who opt for almond-rich diets end up with better-distributed HDL cholesterol subtypes.

 Almonds are also packed with potassium and magnesium, which are vital for heart health.
 Potassium lowers blood pressure by promoting vasodilatation, and some studies have found that it also reduces the risk of ischemic heart disease and cardiovascular disease.

-Almonds combine fiber, good fats, protein, and satisfying crunch, which makes them s healthy snack that keeps away hunger and satisfies cravings.
+Almonds combine fibre, good fats, protein, and satisfying crunch, which makes them a healthy snack that keeps away hunger and satisfies cravings.

 Also, a 2003 study showed that if you combine a high-monounsaturated fat and low-calorie diet with almond, you’ll attain more weight loss than if you opt for a low-calorie and complex carbohydrates diet.